electron/electron/docs/tutorial/windows-taskbar.md

 ### Icon Overlays in Taskbar

-In Windows, a taskbar button can use a small overlay to display application status.
+On Windows, a taskbar button can use a small overlay to display application status.

 As quoted from [MSDN][msdn-icon-overlay]: